-Adonai, Adonai the Mighty One, compassionate and gracious, longsuffering [slow to anger].
+Adonai, Adonai the Mighty One, compassionate and gracious, longsuffering.

-Therefore, conversely when we love Him He is pleased beyond anything we could think or imagine.
-For He delights in our love of Him more than anything else (Isaiah 42:1).
-Anaph, therefore, is a negative term that describes the forceful, violent, breathing of air from the lungs to the nostrils and back.
+Anaph (provoking God to anger), therefore, is a negative term that describes the forceful, violent, breathing of air from the lungs to the nostrils and back.
 This violent movement of air is a visual depiction of an interpersonal and intrapersonal storm.
 Adonai has disclosed that He much more prefers to express Himself in compassion, grace and mercy than anger.
-By nature Adonai is quick to be gracious and slow to be angry.
+By nature God our Father is quick to be gracious and slow to be angry.

 Adonai, Adonai the Mighty One, compassionate and gracious, longsuffering [slow to anger] and abounding in loving-kindness.

 Our heavenly Father’s love is an everlasting love.
 He alone possesses a love that can deliver never-ending mercy and forgiveness.
-The term chesed (חֶסֶד) is closely related to the forgiveness of sins.
+The Hebrew term chesed is closely related to the forgiveness of sins.
 Chesed addresses both the relational and attributive dimensions of the love of the Spirit of the Holy One.
-Relationally El-Elyon (אל-עליון-G-d-Most High) manifests His never-ending love in a covenantal form.
+Relationally, El-Elyon (אל-עליון-God-Most High) manifests His never-ending love in a covenantal form.
 The Holy One has pledged His irreversible and eternal fidelity (everlasting love) to our people, the people of Israel: